michelp/pgsodium/README.md

 ## Installation

-Tested with Postgres 11.5, but has and should work with 10 and 9.6.
+Tested with Postgres 11.5, but has and should work with 10.x and 9.6.
 Recommend libsodium >= 1.0.18 but has and should work with >= 1.0.16.
-If your operating system provides packages you may also need the header files typically in the '-dev' package.
+If your operating system provides packages you may also need the postgres header files typically in the '-dev' package.

 Clone the repo and run 'sudo make install'.

-pgTAP tests can be run with 'sudo -u postgres pg_prove test.sql' or they can be run in a self-contained Docker test image by running `./test.sh` if you have docker installed.
+pgTAP tests can be run with 'sudo -u postgres pg_prove test.sql' or they can be run in a self-contained Docker test image based on postgres 11.5.
+Run `./test.sh` if you have docker installed.

 ## Usage